 Image Credit: Kateryna Kon/Shutterstock.com

-This virus has since rapidly spread throughout the world, initially facilitated by mass gatherings, passengers on cruise ships, and people in skiing resorts in particular.
-It has now caused a global pandemic seeing approximately 14,348,858 confirmed cases and 603,691 deaths worldwide by June 20, 2020.
+This virus spread rapidly throughout the world, initially facilitated by mass gatherings, passengers on cruise ships, and people in skiing resorts in particular.
+As of March 2021, it has caused a global pandemic seeing approximately 117 million confirmed cases and 2.6 million deaths worldwide (9 March, 2021).

 The Coronavirus Study Group (CSG), part of the International Committee on Taxonomy of Viruses (ICTV), was responsible for naming SARS-CoV-2.
 The CSG is responsible for developing the classification of all viruses and taxa in the coronavirus family.